facebookincubator/spectrum/docs/encoding_images.md

 - _Mode_: Defines how the image should be encoded.
 Can be `Any`, `Lossy` or `Lossless`.
 - _Quality_: The compression quality that should be used.
 The value must be between 0 and 100.
 0 is deemed as unset in which case a default value for the format will be used.

-> While JPEG can only perform lossy compression in most cases it may be able to perform lossless transcoding.
+> While JPEG can only perform lossy compression in most cases, it may be able to perform lossless transcoding.
 For more info, check the [lossless JPEG bullet point](supported_image_formats.md#support).

 ## Code Sample